The Best Yoga Pants

 Q: Who invented yoga pants?

 A: Everyone who has ever worn yoga pants has wondered about the genius that invented them.
-Even though Ryan McLatchy is considered as the inventor, there are more people responsible for this product.
+Even though Ryan McLatchy is considered the inventor, there are more people responsible for this product.
 Ryan McLatchy was the designer of the yoga pants which weren’t tight and stretchy as we all know them today.

 They used to fit looser before.
 However, there are more factors that influenced the invention of the yoga pants.
 Most important of them being the invention of the spandex material which is the core of yoga pants.
 We have to thank Joseph Shivers for the elasticity of the yoga pants and that they fit so well.
 He was a chemist who worked with textile and he invented spandex by looking for a rubber material alternative.

-Q: Which yoga pants are see through?
+Q: How can I avoid yoga pants that are see through?

 A: The biggest concern when wearing yoga pants is whether they are see through, especially if you are walking to the yoga studio and back in them.
 For this reason, we are revealing what you should focus on in order to avoid this issue.
 The thickness of the material has a lot to do with the see through downside.
 If your yoga pants are made with extremely thin material, they will be see through once you put them on, or once you bend to make a pose.
 For this reason, if a material is thinner, make sure you go with a darker color variant.